India, Injiri / Chinar Farooqui, Textile & Clothing Design

-Every stitch, gather and selvedge in Chinar Farooqui’s designs for Injiri tell a story.
+'Every stitch, gather and selvedge in Chinar Farooqui’s designs for Injiri tell a story.
 Farooqui sees her textiles as text, a hand-crafted tale that’s shaped by artisans and weavers across India.
 With influences from folk clothing and local dressing styles, complemented by a deep respect for process, Injiri writes a compelling aesthetic narrative.'
 As featured in Selvedge Issue 58, Blue & White.